-- A. Regular Work Schedule: A regular work schedule is eight (8) hours per day, Monday through Friday, inclusive, for a total of forty (40) hours. - B. Alternate Work Schedule: An alternate work schedule is any work schedule where an employee is regularly scheduled to work five (5) days per week, but the employee's regularly scheduled two (2) days off are NOT Saturday and Sunday. - C. 4/10 Work Schedule: A 4/10 work schedule is four (4) ten hour days in a seven (7) day period, for a total of forty (40) hours per week.
-Effective ninety (90) days after the Board of Supervisors approves the MOU, the 4/10 schedules will be eliminated. - D. 9/80 Work Schedule: A 9/80 work schedule is where an employee works a recurring schedule of thirty-six (36) hours in one calendar week and forty-four (44) hours in the next calendar week, but only forty (40) hours in the designated workweek.
+- A. Regular Work Schedule: A regular work schedule is eight (8) hours per day, Monday through Friday, inclusive, for a total of forty (40) hours. - B. Alternate Work Schedule: An alternate work schedule is any work schedule where an employee is regularly scheduled to work five (5) days per week, but the employee's regularly scheduled two (2) days off are NOT Saturday and Sunday. - C. 4/10 Work Schedule: A 4/10 work schedule is four (4) ten hour days in a seven (7) day period, for a total of forty (40) hours per week. - D. 9/80 Work Schedule: A 9/80 work schedule is where an employee works a recurring schedule of thirty-six (36) hours in one calendar week and forty-four (44) hours in the next calendar week, but only forty (40) hours in the designated workweek.
 In the thirty-six (36) hour calendar workweek, four (4) of the workdays are nine (9) hour days and the employee has the same day of the week off that is worked for eight (8) hours in the forty-four (44) hour calendar week.
 In the forty-four (44) hour calendar week, four (4) of the workdays are nine (9) hours and one of the workdays is eight (8) hours.
-Specific 9/80 schedules and requirements for employees are provided and authorized under Administrative Bulletin No. 435. - E. Kelly Schedule: The Kelly schedule consists of a 9-day cycle where each platoon (A, B, C shift) works one 24-hour shift, followed by 24 hours off duty, works another 24-hour shift, followed by 24 hours off duty, then works a final 24-hour shift, followed by 4 consecutive days off duty. - F. Regular Schedule for Employees in 56 Hour Classifications: For employees in the classifications of Fire Captain-56 Hour (RPTA), Fire Engineer-56 Hour (RPVC), Firefighter-56 Hour (RPWA), and Firefighter-Paramedic-56 Hour (RPWB) the regular schedule consists of a six day tour of duty that includes two (2) regularly scheduled 24-hour workdays and four (4) days off.
+Specific 9/80 schedules and requirements for employees are provided and authorized under Administrative Bulletin No. 435.

+- E. Kelly Schedule: The Kelly schedule consists of a 9-day cycle where each platoon (A, B, C shift) works one 24-hour shift, followed by 24 hours off duty, works another 24-hour shift, followed by 24 hours off duty, then works a final 24-hour shift, followed by 4 consecutive days off duty. - F. Regular Schedule for Employees in 56 Hour Classifications: For employees in the classifications of Fire Captain-56 Hour (RPTA), Fire Engineer-56 Hour (RPVC), Firefighter-56 Hour (RPWA), and Firefighter-Paramedic-56 Hour (RPWB) the regular schedule consists of a six day tour of duty that includes two (2) regularly scheduled 24-hour workdays and four (4) days off.